-Next up, we hit the road with a bunch of paperwork and legal forms for a series of Community Law Workshops (CLWs) across Mississippi during January.
+Next up, we hit the road with a bunch of paperwork and legal forms for a series of free Legal Clinics across Mississippi during January.

 Back porch organizing in Hattiesburg.

-Much love and respect to Diane Walton, who volunteers her time, as a pro bono attorney during these CLWs.
+Much love and respect to Diane Walton, who volunteers her time as a pro bono attorney and has led clinics across the South.

-Que Bell, an amazing organizer in Selma, also ran a Community Law Workshop in January.
+Que Bell, an amazing organizer in Selma, ran a CSE Name Change Clinic in January.

-Updates from local organizers at Mississippi Rising in Pass Christian.
+Updates from local organizers with Mississippi Rising in Pass Christian.

 We sent a message of support to Gavin Grimm as his court case was heard.

-Jasmine and Maya registering voters as part of our TurnOUT Asheville efforts.
+Jasmine and Maya registered voters as part of our TurnOUT Asheville efforts.